Senliast/tasker-scripts/DisablePermissionsAutoRevoke/README.md

 # Installation
-1. Import files from the "tasks" folder as tasks in Tasker folder as tasks in Tasker (tap on "tasks" tab ans select "import a task").
+1. Import files from the "tasks" folder as tasks in Tasker folder as tasks in Tasker (tap on "tasks" tab and select "import a task").
-2. Import files from the "profiles" folder as profiles in Tasker (tap on "profiles" tab ans select "import a profile").
+2. Import files from the "profiles" folder as profiles in Tasker (tap on "profiles" tab and select "import a profile").
 3. Place the shell script (the file itself, without folder) in the "sdcard/.ServiceData" folder.

 # Uninstalling